OWASP/www-project-security-qualitative-metrics/SECURITY-QUALITATIVE-METRICS.md

 |     127    |     A    |     No application asset (e.g. JavaSript and style sheet   files) should rely on the Internet                            |     19.1                         |

-## Metrics related to Highlights of Technologies
+## Metrics Related to Highlights of Technologies

 In this second group, details related to the technologies exist.
 These technologies may be related to development environment, or may be part of the software such as a framework software.
 This list may be benefited by the technical stuff as well as project manager and the product owner.
 The provided information may affect proceutions made for the project.
 These technological decisions may even lead to architectural decisions.
 While other parts of the Security Qualitative Metrics do not affect by the technology selections, in this part the user may encounter some technology dependent offers.
 The user may take these offers as is if the selected technology set match the offered ones.
 Otherwise, the user may check their selected technologies for similar properties and solutions.